alb-i986/phplist-plugin-mailtolist/README.md

 Changes
 -------

+Fixed: the bug that prefix each attachment filename with message id.

+Fixed: the error of that copy attachments of one mail to another if they are processed at the same time.

+Fixed: the code to use content id instead of sequence when resolving CID of inline enbeded attachment images.
+This fix issues that happen when there are both attachments and embeded images.

+New: Support granting sending permission for each mailint list seperately.

+New: Allow multiple whitelisted senders to post to list on behalf of a list owner without having list owners credentials.

 Use same machanism that phplist uses to download atachments.
 Using a file similer to dl.php.
 In fact the new file dl_mailtolist.php is a copy of dl.php with some tiny changes.
 If needed these changes can directly placed inside dl.php.

+Files Modified:
+- get_email.class.php
+- main.php
+New File
+- dl_mailtolist.php - this is a modified version of dl.php from phplist.

 Following the guidelines in [2], I have adapted the mailtolist v2 plugin [3] to work with the latest version of phpList.
 It is now possible to initialize and use the plugin from phpList's admin web interface.